 PROGRAM AND INSTRUCTOR SUBJECT TO CHANGE.

-During hands-on lab sessions, course instructor(s) will evaluate each participant’s techniques/skills learned to determine proficiency for course completion.
-Post test at end of course will assess your new knowledge.
+During hands-on lab sessions, the course instructor(s) will evaluate each participants techniques/skills learned to determine proficiency for course completion.
+If 3/5 criteria are not attained the instructor will work with the attendee until all the criteria is met.
+Post test at end of course will be used as a tool to review answers and rationale, ensuring attendees have gained all content knowledge.

 At the completion of this program the participant will be able to: